CAPTAIN'S MANUAL

 Colonist Growth & Production

 Population grows based on birth rates but can be devastated by disease or hunger.
 Overpopulation (over 50% capacity) significantly increases death rates.
-A Medical Officer crew member can halve these losses.
+A Medical Officer crew member halves these losses, accelerates growth below optimal production staffing, and slows growth once optimal production is reached.

 Planet Classes & Specializations